Bersa Firestorm Review

 This feels a little strange to get used to at first, but with a few range sessions, it’s easy to pick up.

-But it’s also one of the main reasons why I train with my Firestorm as often as I do.
+But it’s one of the main reasons why I train with my Firestorm as often as I do.
 Because the grip is different, I need to keep reminding myself that I need to handle this one gun differently than I do everything else I carry.

 Accuracy